 The decade had hardened his skull.
 It was inevitable.
 Graffiti in the mind.
 His breastplate was made of aluminum.
 A violin played before midnight.
 He was awake, finally.
 No longer did he roam.

 A man ran into a wall.
 It was not an ordinary wall, actually.
 It was a cowardly wall.
 The man wrote a poem on the wall:

 Dear wall, you are no a wall at all.
 You are more like a corpse.
 A rotting flower, even.
 You are not a wall at all, in fact, you are as transparent as a drunken poker player.
 You are not a wall, no, you are actually a mirror: I see my aged brown face, my grey hairs, in your expensive bricks.
 You are not a wall, but an axe: chopping way limbs and dreams and freedom for all.

 Jose Hernandez Diaz

 Jose Hernandez Diaz is a 2017 NEA Poetry Fellow.
-His work appears in The American Poetry Review, Bat City Review, Cincinnati Review, Huizache, Iowa Review, The Missouri Review, The Nation, Poetry, Witness, and in The Best American Nonrequired Reading 2011.
-He's the author of the chapbook of prose poems, The Fire Eater (Texas Review Press, 2020).
+He is from Southern California.
+He is the author of The Fire Eater (Texas Review Press, 2020).
+His work appears in The American Poetry Review, Boulevard, The Cincinnati Review, Georgia Review, Iowa Review, The Nation, Poetry and in The Best American Nonrequired Reading 2011.
+Currently, he is an Associate Editor at Frontier and Guest Editor at Palette Poetry.